shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ### Signal strength bar graph

-In both FM and DMR mode, the signal strength of the received signal is show as a bar graph across with width of the screen.
+In both FM and DMR mode, the signal strength of the received signal is shown as a bar graph across the width of the screen.
 100% bar graph is approximately S9 +40dB.

 In DMR mode the signal meter will only be active when the DMR hardware detects a DMR signal.